Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 Edward

-Sturing was appointed as the new coach towards the end of the 2017-18 season in
+Sturing was appointed as the new trainer towards the end of the 2017-18 season, in

 which Vitesse finished fifth as the partnership of Bryan Linssen and Tim Matavž